 Term Definition Personal data Any information relating to an identified, or identifiable, living individual.
-This may include the individual's: Special categories of personal data Personal data which is more sensitive and so needs more protection, including information about an individual's:
+This may include the individual's: name (including initials) identification number location data online identifier, such as a username It may also include factors specific to the individual's physical, physiological, genetic, mental, economic, cultural or social identity.
+Special categories of personal data Personal data which is more sensitive and so needs more protection, including information about an individual's: racial or ethnic origin political opinions religious or philosophical beliefs trade union membership genetics biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes health - physical or mental sex life or sexual orientation